MrClean-1/SENG438-A2/seng438-a2-team_number.md

 # 1 Introduction

-Text…
+In this lab we used automated unit testing in order to test the methods of org.jfree.data.Range (in the package org.jfree.data) and the methods of org.jfree.data.DataUtilities (in the package org.jfree.data).
+We tested methods from each of these classes.
+In order to test these methods, we used Java SE, JUnit and JMock libraries.
+We specifically used JMock library for testing the methods of org.jfree.data.DataUtilities (in the package org.jfree.data).

 # 2 Detailed description of unit test strategy

 // including the input partitions you have designed

 # 3 Test cases developed